splunk-terraform/terraform-provider-signalfx/docs/data-sources/organization_members.md

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `users` (List of String) Provides a list of user ids that match the emails provided returned in order of emails provided.
+- `users` (List of String) Provides a list of user IDs that match the emails provided.
+The user IDs are returned in the order of the provided emails.